forkymcforkface/RGUI-Pi/README.md

-I built this script since I had a Pi5 and I couldn't wait for ReplayOS.
-That being said, ReplayOS is going to be much better than OS4.
-I hope my many hours of work makes your day better.
-Happy Gaming!
+I built this script since I had a Pi5 and I couldn't wait for a proper dynamic resolution solution for the Pi5.
+CRT-RGUI is a bare bones CRT Compatible raspberry pi installer that works with basically any GPIO video output.
+It utilizes Ruben Tomas Dynares driver along with the below pieces.

 ------------------------
 Open Sources